p-priyanka91/idtcrpaDay2/README.md

 1. Download InputPDF.pdf
 2. PDF Document: [InputPDF.pdf](https://github.com/incubateind/idtcrpaDay2/files/6326576/InputPDF.pdf)
 3. Take input keyword from user and find the no of pages in PDF where keyword is found.
+4. Hint: (Keyword is "UiPath" for this Sample PDF)
-4. Then merge the pages where keyword is found in one PDF and name it as Found.pdf
+5. Then merge the pages where keyword is found in one PDF and name it as Found.pdf
-5. Merge the pages where keyword is not found in one PDF and name it as NotFound.pdf
+6. Merge the pages where keyword is not found in one PDF and name it as NotFound.pdf
-6. Store these both PDF files in Data folder within UiPath and Email the zipped Data folder to Receiver.
+7. Store these both PDF files in Data folder within UiPath and Email the zipped Data folder to Receiver.